Tugby - a Taste of the Midshires, 31st August 2025

 Historical details about the battle and the burials found in the area

-Lunch spot across from Fiskerton Ferry jetty - still in use today.
+View across the river of Fiskerton and the Bromley pub from our lunch stop.
 References to a ferry at Fiskerton were first mentioned in the Domesday Book.
-Horses and carts used to be able to ford the river so Fiskerton was the main river crossing point on a principal route between Newark and Nottingham.
-Across the Trent is The Bromley pub
+Horses and carts used to be able to ford the river so Fiskerton was the main river crossing point on a principal route between Newark and Nottingham

 Hazelford Weir - taken on another day from the left bank of the Trent